Three Ways to Learn

 When does your student turn 15?

 If your child is turning 15 this year, be sure to leave room in their schedule for taking driver education.
 With school, athletics, extra-curricular activities and jobs, it can be difficult for kids to find time to learn the one life skill everyone needs -- how to drive.
-The course requires attending classes 3 nights per week, driving lessons on weekends or after school once a week, and lots of driving practice with a supervising adult.
-Plan on getting their instructional permit at age 15 and make room in their schedule.
-Teens can get a provisional driver's license when they're 16 or 17.
+This course requires attending classes 3 nights per week (6:30 - 8 p.m.
+MTW) for 8 weeks, driving lessons on weekends or after school once a week, and lots of driving practice with a supervising adult.
+Driving instructors help parents/guardians teach their teens.
+The teaching parent/guardian must attend Orientation with students the Sunday before classes begin.
+To get notification when registration opens for a course, sign up below.

 Frequently Asked Questions